 Megan Gajewski Barnhill counsels foreign and domestic clients on regulatory matters related to international business transactions.
-Specifically, Ms. Barnhill advises clients on regulatory issues related to international trade, including U.S. export controls, trade sanctions, anti-boycott, registration and reporting under the Foreign Agents Registration Act (FARA) and anti-corruption.
+Specifically, Ms. Barnhill advises clients on regulatory issues related to international trade, including U.S. export controls, trade sanctions, anti-boycott, and registration and reporting under the Foreign Agents Registration Act (FARA).

 In addition, Ms. Barnhill counsels clients on issues related to trade sanctions administered by the Department of the Treasury, Office of Foreign Assets Control (OFAC), including sanctions programs related to countries (e.g., Iran, Syria and Cuba) and against individuals and entities.
 Ms. Barnhill has assisted clients in preparing license applications and in responding to administrative subpoenas related to trade sanctions issues.
-She also advises clients on compliance with the anti-boycott provisions administered by the Department of Commerce and the Department of the Treasury, on compliance with the Foreign Corrupt Practices Act (FCPA) and on companies’ and individuals’ registration and reporting obligations under the FARA.
+She also advises clients on compliance with the anti-boycott provisions administered by the Department of Commerce and the Department of the Treasury on companies’ and individuals’ registration and reporting obligations under the FARA.